Skip to main content

 Arizona

-The tax rate for Arizona SIT is based on the completion of form A-4.
-If form A-4 is not completed, the highest rate will be used to calculate state income tax.
-For more information on the Arizona Income Tax, visit the Arizona Department of Revenue website.
+The tax rate for Arizona SIT is based on the completion of Form A-4.
+If Form A-4 is not completed, the highest rate will be used to calculate state income tax.
+For more information on Arizona income tax, visit the Arizona Department of Revenue website.
 Health care plans, flexible spending accounts, retirement and parking reduce the state tax for faculty, staff, & postdoctoral associates.

 Georgia

-The tax rate for Georgia SIT is based on the completion of form G-4.
-If form G-4 is not completed, the highest rate will be used to calculate state income tax.
-For more information on the Georgia Income Tax, visit the Georgia Department of Revenue website.
+The tax rate for Georgia SIT is based on the completion of Form G-4.
+If Form G-4 is not completed, the highest rate will be used to calculate state income tax.
+For more information on Georgia income tax, visit the Georgia Department of Revenue website.
 Health care plans, flexible spending accounts, retirement and parking reduce the state tax for faculty, staff, & postdoctoral associates.

 Hawaii

-The tax rate for Hawaii SIT is based on the completion of form HW-4.
-If form HW-4 is not completed, the highest rate will be used to calculate state income tax.
-For more information on the Hawaii Income Tax, visit the Hawaii Department of Taxation website.
+The tax rate for Hawaii SIT is based on the completion of Form HW-4.
+If Form HW-4 is not completed, the highest rate will be used to calculate state income tax.
+For more information on Hawaii income tax, visit the Hawaii Department of Taxation website.
 Health care plans, flexible spending accounts, retirement and parking reduce the state tax for faculty, staff, & postdoctoral associates.

 North Carolina